ternera/github-email-finder/README.md

 ```

 ## GitHub Token
-While the tool works without a token, GitHub API has rate limits that may restrict your usage.
+While the tool works without a token, GitHub API has rate limits that will quickly restrict your usage.
 To get a GitHub personal access token:
 1. Go to [GitHub Settings > Developer settings > Personal access tokens](https://github.com/settings/tokens)
 2. Click "Generate new token"
 3. Give it a name and select the "public_repo" scope
 4. Click "Generate token" and copy the token

 ## How It Works
-1. Fetches the user's repositories using the GitHub API
+1. This script fetches the user's repositories using the GitHub API
-2. Optionally searches for repositories the user has contributed to
+2. It can search in the repositories the user has contributed to, using the `--contributions` flag.
-3. For each repository, scans the commit history to find commits by the user
+3. For each repository, it scans the commit history to find commits by the user
-4. Extracts email addresses from the commit author and committer data
+4. It extracts email addresses from the commit author and committer data
-5. Filters out GitHub's no-reply email addresses
+5. It filters out GitHub's no-reply email addresses
-6. Presents the results in a formatted table
+6. It presents the results in a formatted table

 ## Limitations
-- GitHub API rate limits may restrict usage without a token
 - Private repositories are only accessible if your user token has permissions to view them
 - The tool only finds emails used in commits, not emails in the user's profile
 - The search for contributed repositories is limited to 100 repositories